igrek51/android-songbook/docs/description-en.md

-Songs lyrics viewer with chords toolkit for guitarists and musicians
+Songs lyrics viewer with chords toolkit for musicians, guitarists and pianists

-Songbook is a songs lyrics viewer with chords toolkit for guitarists and musicians.
+Songbook is a songs lyrics viewer with chords toolkit for musicians, guitarists and pianists.

 Our chief weapons are:
 - Songs lyrics viewer with highlighted chords